-For individuals sponsored for Permanent Residency, fees will be divided between the faculty member and the college as follows: the faculty member will pay for the Form I-485 and associated expenses; the college will pay for the Form I-140, Labor Certification, and associated legal fees (approximately \$4,000); payment of legal fees for the adjustment status (currently \$1,500) will be divided equally between the college and the faculty member.
+For individuals sponsored for Permanent Residency, fees will be divided between the faculty member and the college as follows:

+- the College will pay for the associated legal fees for the Labor Certification and/or Form I-140 (approximately \$6,000+ depending on application type); - The payment of legal fees for the Form I-485 Adjustment of Status Application (approximately \$3,500) will be divided equally between the College and the faculty member.

-Additional family members and USCIS filing fees are the personal responsibility of the foreign national.
+Additional family member(s)' legal and USCIS filing fees are the personal responsibility of the foreign national.